senzing-garage/sz-sdk-go-grpc/README.md

 Other implementations of the [sz-sdk-go] interface include:

-- [g2-sdk-go-core] - for calling Senzing SDK APIs natively
+- [sz-sdk-go-core] - for calling Senzing SDK APIs natively
-- [g2-sdk-go-mock] - for unit testing calls to the Senzing Go SDK
+- [sz-sdk-go-mock] - for unit testing calls to the Senzing Go SDK
-- [go-sdk-abstract-factory] - An [abstract factory pattern] for switching among implementations
+- [sz-sdk-abstract-factory] - An [abstract factory pattern] for switching among implementations

 ## Use